BraedenTurner22/BraedenTurner22/README.md

 <h3 align="left">Hey!
-I'm Braeden, a freshman studying computer science at the University of Massachusetts—Amherst.</h3>
+I'm Braeden, currently a sophomore studying computer science at the University of Massachusetts—Amherst.</h3>

 ---